benj-lazaro/comptia-linux/README.md

 Study notes for the CompTIA Linux+ XKO-005 exam

 ## What is it?
-Preparation for re-certification after a decade after passing the CompTIA Linux+ XKO-002 exam
+Preparations for Linux+ re-certification after a decade of passing the XKO-002 exam